Your CPA Files What You Give Them

 Step 03

 We're not your CPA.
-But we'll give you a list of smart questions to ask yours—and context for why they matter.
+We'll give you a list of smart questions to ask yours and the context for why they matter.

-Too low and you're begging for an IRS audit.
-Too high and you're overpaying payroll taxes.
-The 'reasonable salary' sweet spot is real—and it's not what you think.
+Too low and you invite an IRS audit.
+Too high and you overpay payroll taxes.
+The 'reasonable salary' sweet spot is real, and it is not what most people think.

 Step 01